Welcome to the Tecumseh Branch Campus Middle College!

 The JC/LISD Academy is a public middle college program in coordination with Jackson College and the LISD TECH Center in partnership with each Lenawee County School District.

 Tecumseh School District is proud to serve as a branch location with its JC/LISD Academy Tecumseh Branch Campus Middle College.

-Learners who choose the Tecumseh Branch Middle College are enrolled in a 5-year program.
+Students who choose the Tecumseh Branch Middle College are enrolled in a 5-year program.
 They take college classes during their 11th and 12th grade year, and in their 13th year attend college full time.
-Learners graduate with their high school diploma, plus an associate's degree, trade certificate, or up to 60 credits toward a four-year degree.
+Students graduate with their high school diploma, plus an associate's degree, trade certificate, or up to 60 credits toward a four-year degree.

 A jump start on college in a supportive environment: We will help you choose and register for classes and support your continued academic and personal growth.